doctrine/orm/docs/en/reference/annotations-reference.rst

 Optional attributes:

--  **unique**: Determines if this relation exclusive between the affected entities and should be enforced so on the database constraint level.
+-  **unique**: Determines whether this relation is exclusive between the affected entities and should be enforced as such on the database constraint level.
 Defaults to false.
--  **nullable**: Determine if the related entity is required, or if null is an allowed state for the relation.
+-  **nullable**: Determine whether the related entity is required, or if null is an allowed state for the relation.
 Defaults to true.
 -  **onDelete**: Cascade Action (Database-level)
 -  **columnDefinition**: DDL SQL snippet that starts after the column name and specifies the complete (non-portable!) column definition.
-   This attribute allows to make use of advanced RMDBS features.
+   This attribute enables the use of advanced RMDBS features.
 Using this attribute on @JoinColumn is necessary if you need slightly different column definitions for joining columns, for example regarding NULL/NOT NULL defaults.
 However by default a